navikt/tokenx-middleware/README.md

 # Token exchange middleware

-A middleware that can be used whenever you need to add token exchange to a route.

-A very simple middleware to perform [token exchange](https://doc.nais.io/security/auth/tokenx/?h=tokenx).
+A simple middleware to perform [token exchange](https://doc.nais.io/security/auth/tokenx/?h=tokenx).

 Usage:
 ```
-server.use('your-host/path', idportenTokenExchangeMiddleware('some-audience'));
+server.use('your-host/path', idportenTokenExchangeMiddleware('target-audience'));
 ```
+`target-audience` identifies the intended audience for the resulting token, i.e. the target app you request a token for.
+This value shall be the client_id of the target app using the naming scheme `<cluster>:<namespace>:<appname>` e.g. `prod-fss:namespace1:app1`

-Currently does not support subject tokens from Azure, or adding custom token claims.
+Currently only supports ID-Porten OBO-tokens without any custom token claims.